mruegenberg/houdini-principal-curvature/README.md

 The node will write detail attributes `scale`, `transform`, `rotation`.
 To get the transformed object, do `P = (s*P)*R + t`.

+To make things easier, use the `Match Transform` OTL.
+It optionally takes two *ordered* groups, which allows you to select a subset of points from your two objects.
+You have to select the points in the same order and then create groups with the `Create Ordered` flag enabled.

 ## License
 The code itself is under the MIT license; Eigen and libigl (the dependencies) are under the MPL2 license.